 Modernising Medical Microbiology ‘Artist in Residence’: Anna Dumitriu

-Artworks from the series have been showcased internationally including The Museum of Contemporary Art in Taipei, Taiwan, The V & A Museum and The Wellcome Collection in London, UK and at Kapelica Gallery, Ljubljana, Slovenia.
-Her work about MMM has been featured in The Lancet, on BBC and in The guardian.
+Artworks stemming from the residency have been showcased internationally at significant venues including The Museum of Contemporary Art Taipei, The V & A Museum, the Picasso Museum Barcelona, Waag Society Amsterdam, The Wellcome Collection, Art Laboratory Berlin, the Barn Gallery Oxford, and Kapelica Gallery, Ljubljana.
+Her work with Modernising Medical Microbiology has been widely featured in the press and broadcast media including The Lancet, on BBC and in The Guardian.

 For more information on Anna Dumitriu’s artworks and other publications about her work see http://www.normalflora.co.uk